DanCarl857/web-developer-hiring-project/DOCUMENTATION.md

 * You can close the terminal and proceed to run the backend and frontend

 #### Backend and Frontend
-* Clone repository
+* Clone repository and from the root directory;
+* Install dependencies using: `cd insurance-client-app`
+* To run the web application: `ng serve`
-* Install dependencies using: `cd insurance-client-app && ng start` to run the web application
+* Install dependencies using: `cd insurance-server`
+* To use Hot Module Replacement: `npm run webpack`
-* Install dependencies using: `cd insurance-server && npm run webpack` and in another terminal run `npm run start` to run the server.
+* And in another terminal run `npm run start` to run the server (_you must have run the previous command at least once for this step to work_).
 * Web app will be accessible in the browser at: [localhost:4200](http://localhost:4200)